BoboTiG/secret-santa/README.md

 $ python -m secret_santa results --event FOLDER
 ```

-Note that you can use the command again to display results only, emails will not be sent again.
+Note that you can use the command again to only display results, emails will not be sent again.